PytLab/scaks-docs/source/tutorial/model_construction.rst

 Perhaps the easiest way to get started with your own Micro-kinetic modeling is to have a quick look at a few usage examples.
-We will take a look at few examples from the simplest CO Oxidation reaction on Pt100 surface using both catynetics API and web GUI.
+We will take a look at few examples from the simplest CO Oxidation reaction on Pt100 surface using both scaks API and web GUI.

 Solve a micro-kinetic model
 -----------------------------

-`catynetics.models` module provide different model classes for different kinetic model construction(only micro-kinetic model in current version).
+`scaks.models` module provide different model classes for different kinetic model construction(only micro-kinetic model in current version).
 Model can constructed from either a setup dict data structure for running in interactive shell or a setup input file for submitting a computing job.

 Using setup file
 ****************

-By providing a set of input files including model definition, energy information, script using catynetics API can parse all those files and run the model automatically.
+By providing a set of input files including model definition, energy information, script using scaks API can parse all those files and run the model automatically.

 - :obj:`pt-100.mkm`: Input file for micro-kinetic model information::